 In your overall plan, this is a building block for your aerobic base training which should be done months out from any peak events.

-The strength training sessions looks to build a good base (Anatomical Adaptation) and then progressively training, muscle endurance, maximum strength and power endurance.
+The strength training sessions looks to build a good base (Anatomical Adaptation) and then progressively training, muscle endurance which will give you the base to build Maximal Strength and power later in the year.
 Come race day you will have the strength to bridge the gap to the bunch, make attacks and sprint for the line.
 It also serves as a key injury prevention measure.

 Each week of training is carefully constructed to build intensity and rest into the program with specific to allow optimum results with limited time.

 I can be contacted any time via email to answer any questions.

 How it Works

 Average Weekly Breakdown

 Day Off x1

 This plan works best with the following fitness devices: